branciard/PolkadotFrenchAmbassy/README.md

 # Virtual Meetups subjects proposals

-- Introduction of each members ambassadors, candidate or Polkadot supporter  ( proposed by francois )
+- Introduction of each members french ambassadors, candidate or Polkadot supporter  ( proposed by francois )
 - Introduction of [Archipel](https://github.com/luguslabs/archipel) project using substrate ( proposed by francois )
 - Your project using substrate/polkadot or your subject proposal, dev, business, design  idea to share.
 Create a Pull Request to edit.

 # Virtual Meetup schedules

-An issue with Pools  formeetup date will be done when subject proposals will be fill.
+An issue with Pools for the date will be done when subject proposals will be fill.

 # Hackathons